jerryhgladinet/docs/admin/source/chapter05.rst

 Summary
 ---------

-Administrators can manage the tenant wide offline policy related to team folders and users.
-In the case where team folder size is small and user size is small, administrator can enable the offline flag to push files and folders to user's devices.
+Administrators can manage the tenant-wide offline policy related to team folders and users.
+In the case where team folder size is small and user size is small, an administrator can enable the offline flag to push files and folders to user's devices.

-However, in the case where the team folder size is big and the user number is not small, we recommend the administrator enables as less offline flags/settings as possible on the administration side.
+However, in the case where the team folder size is big and the user number is not small, we recommend the administrator enables as few offline flags/settings as possible on the administration side.
 Users can still do offline management themselves within their working folder on a case-by-case basis.